 Citizen science projects are another example.
 They engage many people (and instruments) in data collection.
-Collectively, these data are often made available to researchers who organize the project and often they are made available in repositories for the general public to further investigate.
+Collectively, these data are made available to researchers who organize the project, and often they are made available in repositories for the general public to further investigate.

 The availability of administrative and organizational data creates other opportunities.
-Researchers can link data collected from scientific studies with, say, medical data that have been collected for healthcare purposes; these administrative data that have been collected for reasons that don’t directly stem from the question of interest can be useful in other settings.
+Researchers can link data collected from scientific studies with, say, medical data that have been collected for health-care purposes; these administrative data have been collected for reasons that don’t directly stem from the question of interest, but they can be useful in other settings.
 Such linkages can help data scientists expand the possibilities of their analyses and cross-check the quality of their data.
-In addition, found data can include digital traces, such as your web-browsing activity, posts on social media, and online network of friends and acquaintances, and can be quite complex.
+In addition, found data can include digital traces, such as your web-browsing activity, your posts on social media, and your online network of friends and acquaintances, and they can be quite complex.

-When we have large amounts of administrative data or expansive digital traces, it can be tempting to treat them as more definitive than data collected from traditional smaller research studies.
-We might even consider these large datasets as a replacement for scientific studies or essentially a census.
-This over-reach is referred to as the “big data hubris”1.
+When we have large amounts of administrative data or expansive digital traces, it can be tempting to treat them as more definitive than data collected from traditional, smaller research studies.
+We might even consider these large datasets to be a replacement for scientific studies and essentially a census.
+This overreach is referred to as the “big data hubris”.
 Data with a large scope does not mean that we can ignore foundational issues of how representative the data are, nor can we ignore issues with measurement, dependency, and reliability.
+(And it can be easy to discover meaningless or nonsensical relationships just by coincidence.)
 One well-known example is the Google Flu Trends tracking system.

 What went wrong?
 After all, GFT used millions of digital traces from online queries for terms related to influenza to predict flu activity.
-Despite initial success, in the 2011–2012 flu season, Google’s data scientists found that GFT was not a substitute for the more traditional surveillance reports of three-week old counts collected by the Centers for Disease Control (CDC) from laboratories across the United States.
-In comparison, GFT overestimated the CDC numbers for 100 out of 108 weeks (see below).
-Week after week, GFT came in too high for the cases of influenza, even though it was based on big data.
+Despite initial success, in the 2011–2012 flu season, Google’s data scientists found that GFT was not a substitute for the more traditional surveillance reports of three-week-old counts collected by the US Centers for Disease Control and Prevention (CDC) from laboratories across the country.
+In comparison, GFT overestimated the CDC numbers for 100 out of 108 weeks.
+Week after week, GFT came in too high for the cases of influenza, even though it was based on big data:

-From weeks 412 to 519 in this plot, GFT (solid line) over estimated the actual CDC reports (dashed line) 100 times.
-Also plotted here are predictions from a model based on 3-week old CDC data and seasonal trends (dotted line), which follows the actuals more closely than GFT.
+From weeks 412 to 519 in this plot, GFT (solid line) overestimated the actual CDC reports (dashed line) 100 times.
+Also plotted here are predictions from a model based on three-week-old CDC data and seasonal trends (dotted line), which follows the actuals more closely than GFT.

-Data scientists found that a simple model built from past CDC reports that used 3-week-old CDC data and seasonal trends did a better job of predicting flu prevalence than GFT.
-The GFT overlooked considerable information that can be extracted by basic statistical methods.
+Data scientists found that a simple model built from past CDC reports that used three-week-old CDC data and seasonal trends did a better job of predicting flu prevalence than GFT.
+GFT overlooked considerable information that can be extracted by basic statistical methods.
 This does not mean that big data captured from online activity is useless.
-In fact, researchers have shown that the combination of GFT data with CDC data can substantially improve on both GFT predictions and the CDC-based model3.
+In fact, researchers have shown that the combination of GFT data with CDC data can substantially improve both GFT predictions and the CDC-based model.
 It is often the case that combining different approaches leads to improvements over individual methods.